 This course is designed to provide the basic quantitative foundations that students need to pursue a graduate program in Systems Engineering and Operations Research.
 Topics include a review of calculus, complex numbers, infinite series, vector and matrices, differential equations, Laplace and Fourier transforms, linear systems, and an introduction to probability theory.
-There are two sections involved with this course: Section 001 is a traditional in-classroom session; and, Section DL1 is a synchronously broadcast session that uses Blackboard Collaborate.
-Both Sections cover the same materiel and have the same requirements.
 Credits: 3